reedsy/challenges/data-scientist.md

 ## Question 6

-Implement a simple HTTP JSON API to receive, store and aggregate product events.
+Implement a simple HTTP JSON API to receive, store and aggregate product events (think Q3 events).

 Take search events as an example - user searches for keywords and we want to store each search as an event.
 Implement at least one type of aggregation - for instance, an event counter grouped by day, month and year.